-Some examples of the services that may be provided, in addition to services such as document delivery or interlibrary loan, include:
+In addition to services such as document delivery or interlibrary loan, we can:

-- physical assistance with searching the Libraries' online catalog, related databases, and manual files and assistance with using microform and audiovisual equipment
+- physically assist with searching the Libraries' online catalog, related databases, and manual files and assist with using microform and audiovisual equipment

 For information about non-library services, call the Coordinator of Services for Students with Disabilities at your college of enrollment or affiliation.